google/deepvariant/docs/metrics.md

 For simplicity and consistency, we report runtime with a [CPU instance with 64 CPUs](deepvariant-details.md#command-for-a-cpu-only-machine-on-google-cloud-platform) This is NOT the fastest or cheapest configuration.
-For more scalable execution of DeepVariant see the [External Solutions] section.

 Use `gcloud compute ssh` to log in to the newly created instance.